Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/filhol-2020-a-human-editable-sign-language-representation/essay.md

 Those pressures are real.

-The paper becomes less reliable when it turns those pressures into a writing-system argument and treats SignWriting too narrowly in the process.
+The argument weakens when it turns those pressures into a writing-system argument and treats SignWriting too narrowly in the process.

 ## Executive summary